"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 The Talking Horn - who is it, how and when did it have power?

-Once the siege began, virtually nobody could leave the city, so any laws that Justinian had made that were to be generally applicable and enforceable outside of the city by the pope, or anybody else, were simply not enforceable.
+Once the siege began, Belisarius could not extend his power beyond the walls of the city to any appreciable extent, so any laws that Justinian had made that were to be generally applicable and enforceable outside of the city by the pope, or anybody else, were simply not enforceable.
 You cannot enforce a law that you cannot get a message out about nor can you enforce a law that you cannot back up with the force of arms.
 They (Belisarius and the pope) could get messages out but could not mount significant force of arms to back up what was ordered.
 So, it was a toothless law.
 Once the siege of the Ostrogoths was lifted, the decree of 533 AD by Justinian making the pope supreme bishop and giving him power to punish heresy was implemented and enforceable by law (click here to read the decree of Justinian in English).

-One interesting point about the siege of the Ostrogoths against Rome is what happened to weaken the Ostrogothic army.
+One interesting point about the siege of the Ostrogoths against Rome is what happened to weaken the Ostrogothic army, which made their defeat almost inevitable.
 The Ostrogoths cut the aqueducts supplying Rome with water, expecting that without water the city would give up in a matter of days.
 But it happens the people of the city made do with water that was already available in Rome itself.
-The act of cutting the aqueduct turned against the Ostrogoths because they could not stop the flow of water through the aqueducts and could only divert the water elsewhere.
-This water collected in ponds that bred mosquitos, which in turn became infected with malaria parasites, which then bit the Ostrogothic soldiers, thereby infecting them with malaria.
+Rome did have an internal source of water, so their attempt to cut off the water was futile.
+Further, the act of cutting the aqueduct turned against the Ostrogoths because they could not stop the flow of water through the aqueducts and could only divert the water elsewhere.
+This water collected in ponds that bred millions of mosquitos, which in turn became infected with malaria parasites.
+The now infected mosquitos then bit the Ostrogothic soldiers, thereby infecting them with malaria.
 This essentially defeated the Ostrogoths and made them so weak that Rome was able to fend them off and they finally had to give up.
 One can only surmise if this event eventually played a large role in the final defeat and dissolution of the Ostrogoths some 16-18 years later.

-At this point in time, all three factors necessary to enforce the decree were is place: (1) Justinian's government controlled Rome and (2) they (Belisarius and the pope) could now send messages to/from the outside world, (3) and back up what they ordered with force of arms.
+At this point in time, March of 538 AD, all three factors necessary to enforce the decree were is place: (1) Justinian's government controlled Rome and (2) they (Belisarius and the pope) could now send messages to/from the outside world, (3) and back up what they ordered with force of arms.
 Thus it was that this decree became enforceable in March of 538 AD.
 This power lasted until 1798 when Napoleon's general Berthier invaded Rome and on the 15th of February of that year, wrote a decree ending the powers of the papal government, which officially ended the power the pope had over other governments and religious authorities (click here for historical details).
-Now, that didn't end the papacy, but its power was crippled after that and it no longer had power over ALL other bishops or to punish what it considered heresy.

-So, a decree created the power that the bible recognizes the pope got beginning in 538 AD, and 1260 years later (almost to the month) Napoleon's army undid this by decree.
+Note that a decree created the power that the bible recognizes the pope got beginning in 538 AD, and 1260 years later (almost to the month) Napoleon's army undid this by decree.
+Thus, a decree created the talking horn, so a decree is necessary to remove it.
+Also, a decree is at the root of all such major changes of beasts shown on beasts.
+To understand this, read about the Decree Transition Principle.

 Click here for an EXCELLENT writeup about this with additional details of this history by another author, which is where the author of this web page originally learned of the historical facts about the decrees defining and delimiting the 1260 year time period from 538 AD to 1798 AD.
 Further historical documentation can be found on this Biblelight.net web page.

-God seems to often go by decrees in judging human events, especially in matters of prophecy in Daniel and Revelation.
+God dates changes within the beast powers by human legal decrees in both Daniel and Revelation.
+Whenever Bible prophecy shows a beast with more than one head or more than one horn, you can be sure that a decree has or will mark the changes from the body to the heads or to the horns from either the body or heads of these beasts.
 Consider Dan 9:25 which says "Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the Messiah the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times."
 Note here that God dated this 70 week (70x7 in years or 490 years) from the time that the command to rebuild and restore Jerusalem was sent out.
-This means that a decree is used to date the beginning of a timed prophecy in Daniel.
-So, likewise, history shows that a decree is used to date the 1260 years, both at the beginning and at the end of it.
+This means that God dated the beginning of a time prophecy in Daniel using a decree.
+However, no decree was used to mark the end of the 490 years because the beginning of it was known.
+So, likewise, history shows that a decree is used to date the 1260 years.
+Because the talking horn power will return and God shows this power in Revelation 13 as a sea beast with three phases to its existence (unlike Daniel 7 which does not give us that level of detail), there must be a decree to mark the beginning of the second phase of its history.
+The result is that both the beginning and the end of the 1260 days are marked with a decree.

 There are some who question the beginning date of the 70 week prophecy, preferring to date it from 444 BC, while others prefer 457 BCClick here for a discussion of which date is correct based on evidence from history, the Bible, and language analysis.